 The signs of climate science all point in the same direction: we have no time to lose, and every person is needed to make the clean energy transition happen in time.
 So - if you have a minimum of two stakeholder groups engaged - why wait another day?

-- 6. What happens if my island fails to fulfill its pledge?
+- 6. What happens if my island fails to fulfil its pledge?

 - 7. Why develop a Clean Energy Transition Agenda?